KenKundert/avendesora/README.rst

 Avendesora Collaborative Password Utility
 =========================================

+"Avendesora, the leaf of the Tree of Life is the key."

-Avendesora is currently in alpha.
+Avendesora is currently in beta.
 As a password generator, the generated passwords are very sensitive to changes in the algorithms.
 As the algorithms are not set, you should not be using Avendesora to generate and hold your persistent passwords.
 Instead, Advendesora should only be used to try out the user